You may be able to deduct business-related entertainment expenses you have for entertaining a client, customer, or employee.

 Taking turns paying for meals or entertainment.

-If a group of business acquaintances take turns picking up each others' meal or entertainment checks without regard
+If a group of business acquaintances takes turns picking up each others' meal or entertainment checks primarily for

-to whether any business purposes are served, no member of the group can deduct any part of the expense.
+personal reasons, without regard to whether any business purposes are served, no member of the group can deduct any part of

 Lavish or extravagant expenses.